 PandaDoc or Cognito Forms?

-But, if you wish to manage all your workflows and documents (and not just forms) from one solution, then PandaDoc may be the platform you need.
+Our view?
+If you wish to manage all your workflows and documents (including forms) from one solution, then PandaDoc may be just the platform you need.

 To learn more about what PandaDoc can do for you, arrange a free demo.